 Educating our Hearts and Minds to Bring More Compassion to the World

-With our democracy quickly descending into fear and clashing ideologies, I’ve begun to hunt for long-term survival techniques.
-Instead of shouting matches, are there more effective ways to resolve our differences?
-Now would be a good time to focus on educating our hearts and minds by integrating compassion, creativity and respectful listening into our actions.
+With our democracy quickly descending into fear and clashing ideologies, I’ve begun to hunt for ways to resolve differences and find common ground among my fellow humans.
+A possible way forward would be to focus on educating our hearts and minds by integrating compassion, creativity and respectful listening into our actions.

 I intend to stay alert and question the alternative facts threatening to turn our world upside down over the next few years.
-I’m more than a little concerned about a newly-elected regime leading our country away from democratic ideals like freedom of expression and human compassion.
+I’m more than a little concerned about a regimes leading our country away from democratic ideals like freedom of expression, kindness and human compassion.

 Educating our Hearts and Minds